Hours Today: 04/24/17

 New, and as yet uncodified, interpretations of the copyright law apply to libraries' electronic reserve systems that provide access to online class materials.
 Therefore, University Libraries Copyright Guidelines apply alike to materials provided through the Bailey/Howe Library Reserve Desk and to materials available through Electronic Reserve.

-Only two (2) chapters from a book may be placed on reserve unless the instructor received the copyright holder's written permission and acknowledged receipt when submitting materials to reserve.
+One chapter (or 10%) from a book may be placed on reserve unless the instructor received the copyright holder's written permission and acknowledged receipt when submitting materials to reserve.
 This applies to edited collections of readings and essays, because each reading is considered a chapter.

 For the academic year, only two copies of photocopied material is allowed for every 25 students enrolled in a class, or any fraction thereof, but no more than 5 copies per class.
 The photocopy should contain the copyright statement.